Celebrate powerful run stories this International Women's Day

 Follow Shana on Instagram and at pegcitysteppers.ca and keepitmovingwithshana.com.

 Changing the game

 Vanessa C. Peralta-Mitchell is a run coach , host of The Female Coach L.E.A.D.
 (Leveraging-Educating-Amplifying-Diversity), and creator of the Game Changers program, of which Brooks is a proud sponsor.
-As an advocate for women of colour in the running space, she’s redefining the run industry and bringing in a wave of much-needed change to run leadership.
+As an advocate for women of color in the running space, she’s redefining the run industry and bringing in a wave of much needed change to run leadership.

 Follow Vanessa on Instagram and at vcpm.com/game-changers.

 Gisella is a young runner from a small town in the Midwest United States.
 She has always enjoyed running and racing with all her friends and family.
 She participates in Marathon Kids — a national youth running program sponsored by Brooks — and loves the challenge of a good run.

 Proud move moments: “I have loved running for as long as I can remember.
 I practice running on hills and flat surfaces, and I always try my hardest and never give up so I can get stronger.
 I enjoy racing my mom and dad to become a better runner.
 I entered my first track meet when I was eight years old.
 I felt confident about the races but also scared.
 I ran the 100-meter dash, 200-meter dash, and 400-meter dash and won all three of them.
 I was very proud of myself because I gave it my all, even when the races were difficult.
 I am excited to continue running and competing in more races!”

 The youngest woman to run an ultra on all seven continents